eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/docs/document-manager/eu.europa.ec.eudi.wallet.document/-document-manager/store-deferred-document.md

 [androidJvm]\
 abstract fun [storeDeferredDocument](store-deferred-document.md)(unsignedDocument: [UnsignedDocument](../-unsigned-document/index.md), relatedData: [ByteArray](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin-stdlib/kotlin/-byte-array/index.html)): [Outcome](../-outcome/index.md)&lt;[DeferredDocument](../-deferred-document/index.md)&gt;

-Store an unsigned document for deferred issuance.
-This method will store the document with the related to the issuance data.
+Stores an unsigned document for deferred issuance processing.

+This method is used when the document issuance process cannot be completed immediately and requires additional steps or time to complete.
+It stores the unsigned document along with additional data needed to resume and complete the issuance process later.

+Deferred issuance is useful in scenarios where:

+-
+   The issuer requires multi-step verification
+-
+   The issuance process has a time delay
+-
+   Additional user actions are needed before issuance can complete

 #### Return

-the result of the storage.
-If successful, it will return the [DeferredDocument](../-deferred-document/index.md).
-If not, it will return an error.
+An [Outcome](../-outcome/index.md) containing either:     - A success result with the stored [DeferredDocument](../-deferred-document/index.md)     - A failure result with an exception describing what went wrong

 #### Parameters